microhod/clone/README.md

 The `default` template is used if no other language template is available.

-You can include parts of the repository in the template, which will be filled in at runtime:
+You can include any parts of the [Repo stuct](./repo/repo.go), which will be filled out at runtime (the templating uses [go text template](https://golang.org/pkg/text/template/) syntax)
-* `host`: the hostname of the git server e.g. `github.com`
-* `owner`: the project/orgnaisation/owner of the repository e.g. microhod is the owner of `github.com/microhod/clone`
-* `repo`: the base name of the repository e.g. clone is the repo for `github.com/microhod/clone`

 You can also prefix your paths with `~`, which will be expanded to the current users home directory.

-### Default Protocals
+### Default Schemes
-As mentioned in the examples, default protocals to use for `git clone` can be set per host.
+As mentioned in the examples, default schemes to use for `git clone` can be set per host.

 For instance in the default config, github repos default to the format `git@github.com:owner/repo`, whereas everything else defaults to `https`.